|

 harmony vocals, her singing is unfettered, genuine, soulful and homegrown. "

-An accomplished painter, sculptor, wheat weaver, and graphic designer
+An accomplished painter, sculptor, cake artist, wheat weaver, and graphic designer

 (including all of the Sloppy Joe artistry) Stef has applied her artistic